 22% of the membership – over 65 years of age

 The percentages are somewhat similar to national averages for congregations.

 Traditional and contemporary services offered

 Music reflects the signs of the times.
-We have gone from the traditional pipe organ to drums, trumpets, keyboard and guitars.
-A contemporary service was introduced in the late 1990s and is now a well-attended weekly worship service.
+We offer a traditional pipe organ service and introduced a contemporary service in the late 1990s which includes an alternating Adult and Youth Praise Bands.